UltimateTimmeh/r-daily-programmer/README.md

 ## Documentation

-For more information about this repository and its contents, how to execute challenge solutions, example runs of challenge solutions, code documentation... you should consult this project's documentation master file.
+For more information about this repository and its contents, how to execute challenge solutions, example runs of challenge solutions, code documentation... you can consult this project's documentation master file.
 The latest online version of the documentation can be found [here](http://users.telenet.be/dailyprogrammer/).
 If you're only interested in the source code, then you can stay here and simply browse the repository's `dailyprogrammer` directory.